Benchmarking ECG FMs: A Reality Check Across Clinical Tasks: Methods

-\heading{Evaluation} For classification, we report macro-averaged AUROC, as a measure of overall discriminative performance.
-For regression, we report the average MAE across z-normalized predictions and targets.
-Individual label AUROC and MAE values are provided in the Supplementary Material.
-Statistical uncertainty is assessed via empirical bootstrapping on the test set ($n=1,000$ iterations).
-Pairwise comparisons are performed by bootstrapping performance differences, if the 95\% confidence interval excludes zero, the difference is considered significant.
-Rankings are assigned based on these comparisons, with ties indicating no significant difference, capturing both relative performance, and statistical significance across task categories.
+\heading{Evaluation} For classification, we report macro-averaged AUROC as the primary measure of overall discriminative performance.
+For regression, we report mean absolute error (MAE) averaged across z-normalized predictions and targets.
+Per-label AUROC and MAE values are provided in the Supplementary Material.
+Statistical uncertainty is estimated via empirical bootstrapping on the test set ($n=1{,}000$).
+Pairwise model comparisons are conducted by bootstrapping performance differences; differences whose 95\% confidence interval excludes zero are deemed significant.
+Rankings are derived from these tests, with ties indicating no significant difference, thereby reflecting both relative performance and statistical uncertainty across task categories.
+We adopt macro AUROC as the primary metric because it is the standard threshold-free ranking measure of discriminative ability.
+For clinical deployment, threshold-dependent metrics (e.g., sensitivity and specificity at label-specific operating points) are also relevant; an exploratory consistency analysis of rankings under such metrics is provided in Appendix~\ref{app:metrics}.
+Moreover, recent theoretical and empirical evidence \citep{mcdermott2024closer} indicates that AUROC is generally more reliable than alternatives such as AUPRC, particularly under label imbalance.
+Zero-shot evaluation is excluded because most ECG foundation models in our benchmark lack semantic label supervision, making zero-shot predictions neither meaningful nor comparable across architectures.
+Instead, consistent with current best practice for medical time-series FMs and the definition of foundation models in \citet{bommasani2021opportunities}, we focus on linear probing, frozen-feature evaluation, and full fine-tuning, which more reliably assess representation quality and adaptability.